The goal for this lab is to implement a hash table that uses separate

 void put(K key, V value)

-in the table, overwriting any existing entry.
+This method maps key to value in the table, overwriting any existing entry.

-A later call to get
+A later call to get with this

-should return this value
+key should return this value.

 void remove(K key)

 This method removes any existing entry with the specified key in the table.
-A later call to containsKey
+A later call to containsKey with this key should return false.

 boolean containsKey(K key)

-if there is an entry with the specified
+This method returns true if there is an entry with the specified

-key in the hash table, and returns false
+key in the hash table, and returns false otherwise.

 which you will need to initialize the table.
 The constructor should